 Luring George to San Fransisco, pulling strings behind the scenes.
 Seducing him with intrigue, cash and secrets.
 Using him to carry out a higher goal.

-Perhaps this is Mankiewicz entertaining himself, cleverly subverting a genre he was growing bored of, without sacrificing popular appeal.
+Perhaps this is Mankiewicz entertaining himself, cleverly subverting a genre he had been growing bored with, without sacrificing popular appeal.

 Somewhere In The Night is a metaphor for a shell-shocked nation’s efforts to move on from WWII.